Vlada86/Restful-WebServices/README.md

 ### Basics of RESTful Services

-* Enhancing the Hello World Service with a Path Variable
 * Creating User Bean and User Service
 * Implementing GET Methods for User Resource
 * Implementing POST Method to create User Resource